-After completing his military service, Ed began his long and illustrious career as a newspaper reporter, editor and, eventually, publisher.
-He began as a reporter for the Daily Eagle in Claremont, New Hampshire.
-It was during this first job that he met Janet W. Frey whom he married in 1947.
-He became editor of the Daily News in Snyder, Texas, in 1950, and with his brother and Andrew Shelton of Abilene, converted it from a weekly to a daily paper.
-He returned to San Angelo in 1952 as President of the Standard-Times.
+After a stint as a reporter at the Kansas City Star, in 1950 Harte became co-owner and editor of the Daily News in Snyder, Texas, and with his brother, Houston, and Andrew “Stormy” Shelton, son-in-law of Bernard Hanks, converted it from a weekly to a daily paper.
+He returned to San Angelo in 1952 as

 Edward H. Harte [1922 - 2011]

 |President of the Standard-Times newspaper before coming to Corpus Christi in 1956 as Promotions and Public Relations Director for the Corpus Christi Caller-Times.
 He became the newspaper’s Publisher in 1962, a title he retained until his retirement in 1987.
 Under his leadership, the newspaper’s editorial board became an outspoken advocate for environmental protection and responsible land stewardship|